koji-project/koji/docs/source/plugins.rst

 All three parts (cli/hub/builder) needs to be installed.
 There is currently no configuration except allowing the plugins (name is 'dud' for all components).

-Builders have to be part of ``image`` channel and don't need to have any specific library installed (mkisofs invocation/usage is only in buildroots not on builder itself)
+Builders don't need to have any specific library installed (xorrisofs invocation/usage is only in buildroots not on builder itself).

 Buildtag needs to be configured by adding special group ``dud-build`` which should contain the following packages: